 With the holidays now in the rear-view mirror, it's time to get back to work.
 Part of your job, at least in January, should be thinking about where you want to take your business over the next 12 months.
-That means reviewing business objectives, going over tax planning – and there are new things to consider for this year – and more.
+That means reviewing business objectives, going over tax planning and more.

 “It's time to do a review,” says Dean Deutz, vice-president of private wealth at RBC Wealth Management in Minneapolis.
 “You don't want to run out of time to implement some of these strategies.”

 The new year is a good time to think about overall tax strategies.
 While you may have completed your year-end tax planning, you'll now want to make sure you're doing things right for this year, so you don't end up with an unnecessarily big tax bill down the road.